A man in a suit gestures towards a laptop while standing in front of a blank flip chart in an office setting.

 The Rise of Gamification in Education

 Gamification is the concept of applying game mechanics, such as points, levels, and rewards, to non-game contexts like education.
 This strategy has been gaining traction in recent years, and it’s easy to see why.
 By turning learning into a game, students are more engaged and motivated, just like when they play games such as Candy Crush.
 In this popular game, players solve puzzles by matching colorful candies in specific patterns.
-The strategy required to advance through levels has a surprising correlation to mathematical concepts like pattern recognition and problem-solving, which are necessary in calculus.
+The strategy required to advance through levels has a surprising correlation to mathematical concepts like pattern recognition and problem-solving, which are essential in calculus.

 Candy Crush: From Entertainment to Learning Aid